andrewsantarin/FlexLayout/README.md

 ### Where to start? / Installation / Usage
 For the installation & usage, check the original docs below.
 I've made some additional details based on what I've contributed so far.

 This fork contains additional features not included in the original.
+It is currently being pitched as a proof of concept at https://github.com/caplin/FlexLayout/issues/61.
 To use this specific fork in your projects, follow these commands:

 ```
 npm install react --save